mframpton/seqfam/docs/tutorial_and_api.rst

 Thus, every individual in the family is assigned a genotype.

 The only input file for *1_example_gene_drop.py* is cohort.tsv, which contains the pedigree information for an example familial cohort.
-This cohort has 3,608 samples from 251 families, and the complexity of the families, calculated as 2n-f where n and f are the number of non-founders and founders respectively (Abecasis et al., 2002), has median 9 and range 0–103.
+This cohort has 3,608 samples from 251 families, and the complexity of the families, calculated as *2n-f* where n and f are the number of non-founders and founders respectively (Abecasis et al., 2002), has median 9 and range 0–103.
 The cohort.csv file is in fam file format (Purcell et al., 2007), meaning it has 1 row per individual and 6 columns for family ID, person ID, father, mother, sex and affection.

-The *1_example_gene_drop.py* script first creates a Cohort object from cohort.tsv, which stores each family tree, then calls the gene_drop method with the following arguments: pop_af and cohort_af are the allele frequency of a particular variant in the general population and cohort respectively, sample_genotyped_l is the list of cohort samples with a genotype, and gene_drop_n is the number of iterations of gene dropping to perform.
+The *1_example_gene_drop.py* script first creates a Cohort object from *cohort.tsv*, which stores each family tree, then calls the *gene_drop* method with the following arguments: *pop_af* and *cohort_af* are the allele frequency of a particular variant in the general population and cohort respectively, *sample_genotyped_l* is the list of cohort samples with a genotype, and *gene_drop_n* is the number of iterations of gene dropping to perform.
-Hence the samples in sample_genotyped_l are used by the user to calculate cohort_af, and by the method to calculate the simulated cohort allele frequencies.
+Hence the samples in *sample_genotyped_l* are used by the user to calculate *cohort_af*, and by the method to calculate the simulated cohort allele frequencies.
 The method returns a p-value.
-The script calls the gene_drop method with ascending values for cohort_af, and so descending p-values are returned.
+The script calls the *gene_drop* method with ascending values for *cohort_af*, and so descending p-values are returned.

 .. code-block:: python